bharurn/ml_projects/dipole_prediction/README.md

-This code predicits the dipole of a molecules using Kernel Regression method.
+This code predicits the dipole of a molecules using Deep Neural Network Regression method.
 Sorted Coulumb matrices are used as features for each molecule.

 The training data should be named as 'train_dipoles.csv'.
 To train the model, run 'train.py'; this will output the files 'dipoleX.model',